mmarkdown/mmark/README.md

 It provides an advanced markdown dialect that processes file(s) to produce internet-drafts in XML [RFC 7991](https://tools.ietf.org/html/rfc7991) format.
-Mmark can produce xml2rfc (aforementioned RFC 7991), RFC 7749 (xml2rfc version 2 - now deprecated), HTML5 output, markdown and manual pages.
+Mmark can produce xml2rfc (aforementioned RFC 7991), HTML5 output, and manual pages.

 Example RFCs in Mmark format can be [found in the Github repository](https://github.com/mmarkdown/mmark/tree/master/rfc).